Geek4IT/Geek4IT.github.io/_posts/2014-9-7-A Programmer's Guide To Data Mining.md

 - Explicit ratings: Explicit ratings are when the user herself explicitly rates the item.
 One example of this is the thumbs up / thumbs down rating on sites such as Pandora and YouTube.
 - Implicit Ratings: For implicit ratings, we don't ask users to give any ratings—we just observe their behavior.
 An example of this is keeping track of what a user clicks on in the online New York Times.

+- Problems with explicit ratings

+Problem 1: People are lazy and don't rate items.

+Problem 2: People may lie or give only partial information.

+Problem 3: People don't update their ratings.